Neocky/Text2McBook/README.md

 ## Usage

-Create/edit the textfile in the same folder where the python script is with the name: `text.txt` and add your book text in there.
+Create/edit the text file in the same folder where the python script is with the name: `text.txt` and add your book text in there.
 This is the text that you want to be converted to a minecraft book format.
 Run the script: `text2mcbook.py`.
 Now a `booktext.txt` file should be created.
 In there is a `/give` command which can be inputted into a command block to get the book.
-There is also the formated text which you can easily copy & paste in a book in minecraft.
+There is also the formatted text which you can easily copy & paste in a book in minecraft.

 ## Advanced Usage

-### Parmaters
+### Parametrs

 This script supports the following parameters to change the usage for the script.